artefactual-sdps/enduro/docs/src/index.md

 [Enduro][Enduro] is a new application under development by Artefactual Systems.
-Originally created as a more stable replacement for Archivematica’s [automation-tools][automation-tools] library of scripts, it has since evolved into a f lexible tool to be paired with preservation applications to provide initial ingest activities such as content and structure validation, packaging, and more.
+Originally created as a more stable replacement for Archivematica’s [automation-tools][automation-tools] library of scripts, it has since evolved into a flexible tool to be paired with preservation applications to provide initial ingest activities such as content and structure validation, packaging, and more.